redsanket/spark/external/hadoop/guide/new_members.rst

 **2-set up your Yahoo Bouncer password.**

 -  Sean sends an e-mail to you with a password reset link.
-The subject should something like "*Yahoo!
-Bouncer: Passphrase reset*"
+The subject should something like ``*Yahoo!
+Bouncer: Passphrase reset*``
--  You can use that to set both your Bouncer, and your Unix (Yubikey) password
+-  You can use that to set both your Bouncer, and your Unix (Yubikey) password.

 **3-Verify ubkey is working**